-Production costs which traditionally comprised half of the Company's consolidated OPEX took a back seat this year, finishing off at ₱4,548 million, considerably lower by 41% compared with prior year's ₱ 7,658 million.
+Production costs which traditionally comprised half of the Company's consolidated OPEX took a back seat this year, finishing off at \$\mathbb{P}4,548\$ million, considerably lower by 41% compared with prior year's \$\mathbb{P}7,658\$ million.
 While quarantine restrictions were eased up somehow starting the third quarter, it still proved quite difficult for the Company's in-house station produced soaps to go full blast.
 Hence, during most part of the period, the Network continued to air a number of replays of high-rating and well-loved Entertainment shows.
 Only News and some Public Affairs programs continued to air fresh episodes year-long to fulfill the Network's responsibility of delivering comprehensive news and information nationwide.
 It was only during the 4th quarter wherein select in-house produced programs commenced tapings in a bubble set up.
 With this, Talent fees and production personnel costs declined by ₱1,351 million or 34%.
-Rental of facilities and equipment also contracted by ₱602 million or 74% while other cash production costs, Program rights amortization also slid by P285 million or 29% due to the mix in the titles shown this period vis-à-vis a year ago.
+Rental of facilities and equipment also contracted by ₱602 million or 74% while other cash production costs decreased by ₱850 million or 56%.
+In terms of non-cash Production costs, Program rights amortization also slid by P285 million or 29% due to the mix in the titles shown this period vis-à-vis a year ago.

 This year saw a new component in the Company's cost structure - cost of sales - mainly from the inventory cost of DTT set-top boxes and digital TV receivers.
-Since its mid-year launch in 2020, consolidated cost of sales amounted to P479 million.
+Since its mid-year launch in 2020, consolidated cost of sales amounted to ₱479 million.